AngryCarrot789/FramePFX/docs/Plugins.md

 }

 private class ShowCompTimlineNameCommand : Command {
-    protected override Executability CanExecuteOverride(CommandEventArgs e) {
+    protected override Executability CanExecuteCore(CommandEventArgs e)
+    {
         if (!DataKeys.TimelineKey.TryGetContext(e.ContextData, out Timeline? timeline)) {
             // Normally, MenuItem will be invisible, or button will be disabled return Executability.Invalid;
         }

         return timeline is CompositionTimeline
             ?
 Executability.Valid 				   // Control clickable
             : Executability.ValidButCannotExecute; // Control disabled
     }

-    protected override async Task ExecuteAsync(CommandEventArgs e) {
+    protected override async Task ExecuteAsync(CommandEventArgs e)
+    {
-        if (!DataKeys.TimelineKey.TryGetContext(e.ContextData, out var timeline)) {
+        if (!DataKeys.TimelineKey.TryGetContext(e.ContextData, out Timeline timeline))
             return;
-        }

-        if (!(timeline is CompositionTimeline composition)) {
+        if (!(timeline is CompositionTimeline composition))
             return;
-        }

         await IMessageDialogService.Instance.ShowMessage(
-            "hello",
-            $"My resource = '{composition.Resource.DisplayName}'"
+            "hello", $"My resource = '{composition.Resource.DisplayName}'"
         );
     }
 }
 ```

-Async commands are an extension of `Command`.
-If you don't need async, then just use `Command` if you want to.

 ## Brush and Icon API
-To assist with
+This section describes the colour brush and icon API.
+This provides a way for plugins to create icons and use them in different parts of the application without having to ever interact with avalonia bitmaps or images directly.

+### Brush Manager
+This service provides a mechanism for creating abstract delegates around Avalonia brushes.
+- `CreateConstant`: creates the equivalent of `ImmutableSolidColorBrush`
+- `GetStaticThemeBrush`: creates the equivalent of `IImmutableBrush`
+- `GetDynamicThemeBrush` is more complicated.
+It's a subscription based object where the front end subscribes to dynamic changes
+  of a brush via the application's `ResourcesChanged` and `ActualThemeVariantChanged` events.
+  This allows, for example, an icon to use the standard glyph colour (which is white within dark themes and black within light themes, adjustable of course)

+### Icon Manager
+Icons are managed via the `IconManager`.
+This provides a way to creating different types of icons, such as images from the disk, bitmaps, custom geometry (SVG) and so on.
+When creating an icon, you provide brushes created by the `BrushManager`.
+and they take brushes created by the .

+Icon can be passed to context menu entries and used in toolbar buttons

+> Accessing underlying icon pixel data is not currently implemented but is certainly possible; SVG icons for example would have to be rendered first using `RenderTargetBitmap`.

 ## End
 This documentation is still being updated, there's a few things missing.